Alice Feetham

 Alice May Feetham is an English actress, best known for her role as Beth in the film Boiling Point (2021).

-Biography
+Early life and education

 Alice Feetham was born in Nottingham within the ceremonial county of Nottinghamshire, located in the East Midlands region of England.
 She graduated from the Manchester School of Theatre within Manchester Metropolitan University.

 Career

 Feetham was cast in the role of restaurant host/manager Beth in the short film predecessor of Boiling Point, carrying the role into the 2021 feature film alongside Stephen Graham, and from thereon to the 2023 television series sequel with Vinette Robinson.
 In addition, Feetham is known for playing Bernie Melonzola on the television series Save Me, which also co-starred Graham, as her husband.
 For this role, she earned a nomination from the Royal Television Society for her performance.

-Her next project is the upcoming limited series The Death of Bunny Munro, opposite Matt Smith and Lindsay Duncan.
+She also appeared in the limited series The Death of Bunny Munro, opposite Matt Smith and Lindsay Duncan.